aws-solutions/research-service-workbench-on-aws/workbench-core/infrastructure/docs/workbenchAssociateStackToExistingAppRegistryApplication.md

 ## Description

-**A CDK Construct to associate a Stack to an existing AppRegistry Application**:
+**A CDK Construct to associate a Stack with an existing AppRegistry Application**:

 ## Usage